 A common question posed towards Christians is “Why would an all loving, all knowing God allow evil to exist and run rampant”?
 Or “If an all loving God did exist, why would he allow people to be poor, children to be born with birth defects, war, violence, hunger, etc?”
-The God of the Bible is the God of free will and free will truly plays an important role in the Bible.
+As a Christian, I’ve personally been challenged by this question in my walk with the Lord.
+It can sometimes be difficult to reconcile God’s love and promises for us but yet we see “good people” suffer or wars and acts of violence prompting us to ask where God is in all of this.
+Many of us can agree with this sentiment or maybe we’ve been challenged by a friend, co-worker, or family member that doesn’t agree with the God of the bible.

 “For whatever is born of God overcomes the world.
 And this is the victory that has overcome the world—our faith.
 Who is he who overcomes the world, but he who believes that Jesus is the Son of God?”
 (I John 5:4-5)

 I encourage you to check out the article below if you want a better idea as to why the world is the way it is according to the Bible: